kaushik88/kaushik88.github.io/_posts/2016-01-23-simplifiers-vs-optimizers.md

 thumbnail_path: blog/personal/simplifier-optimizer.jpg
 ---

-There are 2 kinds of people based on the way they plan their events or tasks - the **simplifiers** and the **optimizers**.
-A simplifier is one who will prefer the easy way to accomplish a task, while knowing that some amount of extra effort might have produced a better outcome.
+There are 2 kinds of people based on the way they plan their events or tasks - the **simplifiers** and the **optimizers.
+A simplifier is one who will prefer the easy way to accomplish a task (or a set of tasks), while knowing that some amount of extra effort might have produced a better outcome.
 An optimizer, on the other hand, looks for the very best solution even if the extra complexity increases the odds of unexpected problems.

 {% include figure.html path="blog/personal/simplifier-optimizer.jpg" alt="Simplifier vs Optimizer" %}